NKI-GCF/XenofilteR/xenofilters/ROADMAP.md

   N > 2 (NameTable scales as O(in-flight × streams)).
 - ○ **`--help` grouping** — group CLI flags into sections (Input, Output, Scoring, Variants, Advanced) using clap's `next_help_heading`.
+- ○ **N-way round-robin tournament** — `namesorted` currently uses a sequential champion-vs-challenger tournament (O(N) comparisons, correct winner guaranteed for strict orderings).
+When best[0] = best[1] but best[2] is strictly better, all three are declared ambiguous rather than best[2] winning.
+A full round-robin over all pairs, or sorting by NW score, would handle this correctly.
+Only affects fragments where two or more streams produce identical alignment quality.

 ---